thomasballinger/rlundo/readme.md

 python
 ------

-I have't got Python or IPython to work yet
+Python and IPython don't work yet!
+The readline linking story seems more complicated.
+I'd appreciate help with this!

 ##Techniques for creating the substitute readline function